-- Sixteen surveys were conducted over two years between 2012 and 2014. - Each survey included 12 linear transects in the vicinity of three Wind Energy Areas (WEAs) in the mid-Atlantic region, totaling approximately 559 km (572 km in the second year of surveys). - Surveys were conducted on a 55-foot charter vessel during daylight hours, by teams of two observers using a combination of strip and line transect sampling. - Observers recorded all observed species within a 360° arc during normal survey conditions.
+- Sixteen surveys were conducted over two years between April 2012 and May 2014. - Each survey included 12 linear transects in the vicinity of three Wind Energy Areas (WEAs) in the Mid-Atlantic region, totaling approximately 559 km.
+In the second year of surveys (March 2013-Feb 2014), an additional total of 12.5 km of transects were added onto the western ends of three transects to extend them into Maryland state waters, increasing the total to 572 km. - Surveys were conducted on a 55-foot charter vessel during daylight hours by teams of two observers using a combination of strip and line transect sampling. - Observers recorded all observed species within a 360° arc during normal survey conditions.
 During inclement weather or when too many animals were present to accurately record observations in 360°, observers recorded all observed species within a 90° arc and within 300 m from the boat. - Data collected per observation included species, number of individuals seen, behavior, direction of movement, radial distance, degree of the animal's angle to the bow of the boat, and where possible, age and molt state.